This post may contain affiliate links. Please read our disclosure policy.

 - 1 ¾ cups warm water 105-110 degrees F

-- In a large mixing bowl add the flour, instant sourdough yeast, and salt.
-Slowly add the warm water (105-110 degrees F) and stir well until a dough forms.
-If you need to add some water for dry spots or left over flour add a tablespoon at a time.
+- In a large mixing bowl mix instant sourdough yeast and salt.
+Slowly add the warm water (105-110 degrees F) and stir well.
+Let sit to "bloom" for a couple od minutes, then stir in the flour until a dough forms.
+If you need to add some water for dry spots or leftover flour add a tablespoon at a time.

 - Cover with a moist towel or plastic wrap for 2 hours in a warm place.
 If using plastic wrap poke a few tiny holes in it for gasses to escape.